jamie-moffatt/jamie-moffatt.github.io/_posts/2018-11-12-testing-out-gp.md

 layout: default
 title:  "Testing out Github Pages"
 ---
-This is a proper test of my github post.
+This is a test of my github posts.

 <!--more-->